Agencies Responsible for regulating drones in the Kingdom of Denmark

 - A license is required for drones weighing less than 7 kilograms.
 1B

 - A license 2 is required for drones weighing less than 25 kg.

-- a practical training session in the same facility requiring at least 15 flights outside of urban areas with a total flight time of at least 5 hours.
+- A practical training session in the same facility requires at least 15 flights outside of urban areas with a total flight time of at least 5 hours.

 See general EASA rules above.

 What you must know about Denmark No Fly Zones or No Drone Zones

 You need to know if you can operate your drone, under what limitations, whether authorizations are required, and how to get those authorizations.

 We encourage you to read our explainer for more details on this topic here: Explainer – What You Must Know About No Fly Zones or No Drone Zones

 Useful published information on flying drones in Denmark

 - Where you are allowed to fly a drone in Denmark